 - Lubing switches takes a lot of time!

 - Group buys have lead times of months to years!

 - If you want customization beyond available parts (cerakoted colours, different plate materials, and more), expect to spend even more time and money!

+Consider Prebuilts!
 Custom keyboards are all the rage over social media but they are not for everyone!
 They require a lot of time, money, and labour.
-Parts such as switches and keycaps are not included in custom kits and need to be purchased separately. if you're part of a group buy, it can seriously take forever and cost a ton- some group buys never reach completion or are completed with poor quality.
+Parts such as switches, keycaps, and stabilizers are not included in custom kits and need to be purchased separately. if you're part of a group buy, it can seriously take forever and cost a ton- some group buys never reach completion or are completed with poor quality.